bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-03/index.md

 # Chi-square test of independence

 In the last lesson, you learned methods that allow you to test the relationship between two two-level categorical variables.
 In this lesson we introduce the chi-square test that is used for testing categorical variables with any number of levels.
+As the book noted, we will only perform hypothesis testing (via randomization and via a mathematical model) for this data situation, since there is no readily interpretable statistic available.
+This means there is not confidence interval calculation to worry about.

-For this tutorial, let's investigate the relationship between political party affiliation (Republican, Democrat, or Independent) and opinions on whether the government is spending too much money, too little money, or about the right amount of money on national defense and on space exploration.
+For this tutorial, let's investigate the relationship between political party affiliation (Republican, Democrat, or Independent) and opinions on whether the government is spending too much money, too little money, or about the right amount of money on national defense and, separately, on space exploration.
 These data come from the 2016 General Social Survey.

 ```
 * Initialize this SAS session;